SeisoLLC/easy_infra/docs/Technical Details/index.rst

 Validation
 ^^^^^^^^^^

-Sometimes security scanning tools are only equipped to run against IaC which is in a certain state, such as ensuing that the IaC is formatted properly and valid. ``validation`` is where you can specify what those are, and you can specify a list of commands to run in the specified order, prior to running the security scanning tools.
+Sometimes security scanning tools are only equipped to run against IaC which is in a certain state, such as ensuring that the IaC is formatted properly and valid. ``validation`` is where you can specify what those are, and you can specify a list of commands to run in the specified order, prior to running the security scanning tools.